Roanoke Island Festival Park: Roanoke Adventure Museum

 The Roanoke Adventure Museum is an interactive museum about the history of Roanoke Island and the Outer Banks.
-Exhibits include the colonial-era English settlers and Native Americans, ships and maritime history, Civil War history including the local Freedmen's Colony, and a 1900s era general store display.
-Many displays include hands-on activities for children.
+Exhibits include the colonial-era English settlers and Native Americans, ships and maritime history, Civil War history, including the local Freedmen's Colony, and a 1900s era general store display.
+Multiple displays include hands-on activities for children.

 Elizabeth II ship

 The Elizabeth II is a full-size representative 16th-century sailing ship that was designed and named after one of the seven ships used by Sir Walter Raleigh's fleet when he first brought colonists to Roanoke Island in 1587.
-The ship is a square-rigged bark with three masts, and 69 feet long, 17 feet wide and draws 8 feet of water.
+The ship is a square-rigged barque with three masts, and 69 feet long, 17 feet wide and draws 8 feet of water.
 Guides dressed in period clothing portray the seamen and colonists who traveled to Roanoke with the fleet.

-The ship was commissioned to be part of the 400th anniversary celebration of founding of Roanoke and America.
-Launched in 1983, she presented to the state as a State Historic Site on July 13, 1984 during ceremonies to commemorate the 400th anniversary of the arrival of the first English ships to the North Carolina Outer Banks.
+The ship was commissioned to be part of the 400th anniversary celebration of the founding of Roanoke and America.
+Launched in 1983, she was presented to the state as a State Historic Site on July 13, 1984 during ceremonies to commemorate the 400th anniversary of the arrival of the first English ships to the North Carolina Outer Banks.